CLiFT: Compressive Light-Field Tokens for Compute-Efficient and Adaptive Neural Rendering: Acknowledgments

 \section{Acknowledgments}

 We thank Haian Jin for helpful discussions on reproducing LVSM and training on the DL3DV dataset.
+We thank Jiaqi Tan for assistance with the project page and demo design.
 This research is partially supported by NSERC Discovery Grants, NSERC Alliance Grants, and John R. Evans Leaders Fund (JELF).
 We thank the Digital Research Alliance of Canada and BC DRI Group for providing computational resources.

 The appendix provides:

 \begin{itemize}[leftmargin=*,itemsep=1pt]